rnirnber/jWellFormed.js/README.md

 Features:
 ---------

   - Embraces jQuery's implict iteration via css-style selectors.
-Multiple form elements can be validated against the same user-defined Fn's, where the first element in a set to fails validation can be highlighted.
+Multiple form elements can be validated against the same user-defined Fn's, where the first element in a set to fail validation can be highlighted.
   - Experimental support for Async validation via HTTP GET and POST.
   - No documentation required, it's super simple!
 Just see the example page.